IVera96/ML_ImmoEliza/README.md

 # Model Performance Analysis:
 Let's compare the results of different models trained.
 For evaluation, I used the Mean Absolute Error (MAE) metric.
 The following settings were used for training:

+1. DNN with 6 Layers we analyze the results of the model without outliers.
+The following settings were used:
 - Epochs: 200
 - Fit patience: 10 for early stopping
 - Batch_size: 16

-1. DNN with 6 Layers:
-Using SDV for all features without outliers:
+Using SDV for all features:
 MAE:  62448.73
-Without SDV for all features without outliers:
+Without SDV for all features:
 MAE: 83571.69
-Without SDV 5 features without outliers:
+Without SDV 5 features:
 MAE:  72840.60
-Using SDV 5 features without outliers:
+Using SDV 5 features:
 MAE:  73393.24

 2. DNN with Bayesian Optimization: